JakeSteam/blog-personal/_drafts/book-collection-in-2022.md

 As anyone who has seen my [Goodreads](/analysing-my-goodreads-book-history/) or [Kindle](/analysing-5-years-of-amazon-kindle-reading/) analysis posts knows, I read a *lot*.
 Once I had a bit of space at home, I started collecting books I'd read in the past, and reading physical books more.
 Here's a summary of my collection in 2022, along with a little bit of analysis!

+Later this year I'll write about *why* and *how* I collect, this post is just the baseline *what* has been collected.

 ## Photo

 Without any further ado, here's my poor overloaded living room bookcases: